mongodb/leafygreen-ui/tools/codemods/CONTRIBUTING.md

 ## Getting Started

-All codemods/migrations can be found under `src/migrations` and each migration should have its own directory.
+All codemods can be found under `src/codemods` and each codemod should have its own directory.

 ```
 src
- ┣ migrations                                     # directory for all migrations
+ ┣ codemods                                     # directory for all codemods
- ┃ ┣ <name-of-migration>                          # directory for individual migration
+ ┃ ┣ <name-of-codemod>                          # directory for individual codemod
- ┃ ┃ ┣ tests                                      # directory for migration tests
+ ┃ ┃ ┣ tests                                      # directory for codemod tests
- ┃ ┃ ┃ ┗ <name-of-migration>                      # directory for a specific test
+ ┃ ┃ ┃ ┗ <name-of-codemod>                      # directory for a specific test
- ┃ ┃ ┃ ┃ ┣ <name-of-migration>.input.tsx          # input file for test
+ ┃ ┃ ┃ ┃ ┣ <name-of-codemod>.input.tsx          # input file for test
- ┃ ┃ ┃ ┃ ┣ <name-of-migration>.output.tsx         # output file for test
+ ┃ ┃ ┃ ┃ ┣ <name-of-codemod>.output.tsx         # output file for test
  ┃ ┃ ┃ ┃ ┗ transform.spec.ts                      # jest test file
  ┃ ┃ ┣ testing.tsx                                # (optional) file used to test `yarn lg codemod...`
  ┃ ┃ ┗ transform.ts                               # transformer function (file that modifies the code )